jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Priority List***
+- background images
+    - from text messages
+    - internet source
+        - picasso
+        - facebook
+    - display generic photo

-- adjust score for meetings
+- activity for creating groups

 - make cards interface
 - figure out what to do with the event notes
 - flag for manually entered events?

-- get background images from text messages or internet source - or display generic photo
-- activity for creating groups

 - contact detail plant animation
 - Update contact stats when a communication happens